bengabp/backendInterview/README.md

 create an endpoint for downloading the a contact file (csv of contacts).
 It should return a fastapi Response object that returns a file, the file must have its content_type set to text/csv you can defined Test Bearer token in your app to a static value. the aim is to deny any user trying to download a contactfile which does not belong to them.
-Remember that contacts are uploaded in csv so we also want to download them in csv. when the user specifies the contact uid, all contacts under that uid must be returned as a csv file.write
+Remember that contacts are uploaded in csv so we also want to download them in csv. when the user specifies the contact uid, all contacts under that uid must be returned as a csv file

-for example. in task1 user has uploaded a file called excluded_contacts.csv the schema for the contact object would be
+For example, In Task 1 user has uploaded a file called excluded_contacts.csv the schema for the contact object would be
 ```json
 {
 	"uid":"334343saedfadf",